-Developer Posts is a feature that enables you to help engage and grow your community.
-You provide content including text and images and the content displays in the home feed of Oculus Quest and Go devices and on an application’s product detail page (PDP).
-You can use the developer post analytics to measure the effectiveness of your developer posts.
+Developer posts is a feature that enables you to help engage and grow your community.
+You provide content including text and images and the content displays in the home feed of Oculus Quest and Quest 2 devices and on an application’s product detail page (PDP).
+These posts can be used to highlight promotions and new content in your game.

-Under Manage, navigate to Discoverability -> Posts.
+Navigate to your app, then scroll to Posts.
 The following image shows an example:

 For each post, you must provide: